-Founded in 2007, ToonSeum, the Museum of Comics and Cartoon Art, is one of only three museums in the United States dedicated to exhibitions and educational programming focused on the history and cultural impact of the comic and cartoon arts.
-We have offered exhibitions covering the expanse of comics history, and workshops and presentations designed to educate the public about the artform.
+Founded in 2007, The ToonSeum, The Museum of Comics and Cartoon Art, is one of only three museums in the United States dedicated to exhibitions and educational programming focused on the history and cultural impact of the comic and cartoon arts.
+From 2009 to 2018, The ToonSeum was located in Downtown Pittsburgh in the heart of the Cultural District, and offered exhibitions covering the expanse of comics history, and workshops and presentations designed to educate the public about the artform.

 “During Curtains Drawn, we will develop programming that reflects and includes more members of our community.
-More people of color, more women, more members of our LGBTQ communities, more families from neighborhoods across Pittsburgh, more students of all ages from more of our schools.”
-Board President Marcel Walker
+More people of color, more women, more members of our LGBTQ communities, more families from neighborhoods across Pittsburgh, more students of all ages from more of our schools.” – Board President Marcel Walker